colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Grusin, Richard, ed. _The Nonhuman Turn_.
 Minneapolis: University of Minnesota Press, 2015.
 Print.

+## Hansen, Mark. _Bodies in Code_.
+New York: Routledge, 2006.

+## Hansen, Mark. _Feed-forward: On the Future of Twenty-first-century Media.
+Chicago: University of Chicago Press, 2015.

 ## Hess, Felix. _Light as Air_.
 Heidelberg: Velag Kehrer, 2001.
 Print.

 Felix Hess is a sound and installation artist who uses simple technologies to create unstable, interacting "agents" that couple natural processes, technological networks, and human perceptual sensitivity to the environment. _Light as Air_ includes essay by Hess and others that emphasize the role of sensitivity and attention within his work, two themes that are crucial to my own artistic practice.

 ## Idhe, Don.
 "Stretching the In-between: Embodiment and Beyond."
 Foundations of Science (2011) 16: 109-118.

+## Illich, Ivan. _Tools for Conviviality_.
+New York: Harper and Row, 1973.

+## Kittler, Friedrich.
+"There is No Software." _CTheory_ (1995) a032.
+Arthur and Marilouise Kroker, eds.
+Web. http://www.ctheory.net/articles.aspx?id=74

+Kittler argues here that computation must be understood as essentially embodied, not "soft," but always as ultimately constituted by electrical impulses within the physical architecture of the machine.
+This physicality is obscured or sedimented by an "environment of everyday languages," without which we would be able to clearly see software's dependence on "transformation[s] of matter from entropy to information, from a million sleeping transistors into differences between electronic potentials."

+While I don't disagree with Kittler, this appeal to computation's materialization as hardware obscures the material bodies that software also forms.
+While these may be invisible and somewhat intangible bodies (like sound itself), software nonetheless also possess a material that is of the order of the real, and which has very tangible effects on our everyday embodiment.

 ## Latour, Bruno. _Reassembling the Social: An Introduction to Actor-Network-Theory_.
 Oxford: Oxford University Press, 2005.
 Print.